Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/coordSystemBuilder.md

 The `ucar.nc2.internal.dataset.CoordSystemBuilder` class uses the  `_Coordinate` attributes ("underscore Coordinate attributes", described fully [here](coord_attr_conv.html) to create `CoordinateSystem` objects.
 An attribute that starts with an underscore is a "system attribute", which usually implies some special processing or behavior within the NetCDF library (both C and Java).

-If you are subclassing `ucar.nc2.internal.dataset.CoordSystemBuilder`, you can ignore the `setConventionUsed` and `addUserAdvice` methods and let the superclass handle them.
+When you are subclassing `ucar.nc2.internal.dataset.CoordSystemBuilder`, you can ignore the `setConventionUsed` and `addUserAdvice` methods and let the superclass handle them.
 If not, you can just implement dummy methods.

 The ToolsUI application has a **CoordSys** tab that is designed to help with the process of building coordinate systems.